 What are the future plans for your app?

-A quick welcome to the ✨ 3 new people ✨ joining us this week - feel free to reply to this email and say 👋.
+A quick welcome to the ✨ 4 new people ✨ joining us - feel free to reply to this email and say 👋.

 If you're enjoying the newsletter, please consider sharing it!

-Here's last week's issue in case you missed it:
+Here's the last issue in case you missed it:

-Have some feedback you want to share?
+Have some feedback you want to share or questions you'd like me to ask in the next interview?
 Drop me a message 📧